simonnCastro/WRC/README.md

 Extending search
 - The build script currently scans `.html` files in the repo root.
 To index subdirectories or change behavior, edit `scripts/build-search-index.js`.
 - For larger sites, generate a JSON index during your CI/build step and commit `search-index.json` or serve it from your web host.

+CI automation
+- A GitHub Actions workflow `.github/workflows/build-search-index.yml` is included; it runs the index builder on `main` and commits `search-index.json` when it changes.
+This automates keeping the search index up-to-date.

 Next recommended steps
 - Replace placeholders in `site.config.json` for video and analytics.